imxrt-rs/imxrt-async-hal/CONTRIBUTING.md

 ## Running tests

-Unit and documentation tests run on your development host.
-You must specify a chip variant.
-The example below uses the `imxrt106x` chip variant:
+Unit and documentation tests run on your host computer.
+You must specify the `imxrt106x` chip variant for documentation tests,

 ```
 cargo test --features imxrt106x